Revisiting Cosine Similarity via Normalized ICA-transformed Embeddings: Decomposition and Interpretation of Cosine Similarity

-Fig.~\ref{fig:cosine} shows bar graphs for the normalized ICA-transformed and PCA-transformed embeddings of \textit{ultraviolet} and \textit{light} and their component-wise products.
+However, the PCA-based semantic similarity lacks interpretability.
+Figure~\ref{fig:cosine} shows bar graphs for the normalized ICA-transformed and PCA-transformed GloVe embeddings of \textit{ultraviolet}, \textit{light}, and their component-wise products.
 The sum of the component-wise products is equal to the cosine similarity value ($0.485$) for both transformations.
 In the normalized ICA-transformed embeddings, the semantic components of \textit{[spectrum]} are large ($0.535$ for \textit{ultraviolet} and $0.554$ for \textit{light}), and the semantic similarity is $\text{sem}_{\ell_\text{\textit{[spectrum]}}}(\textit{ultraviolet},\textit{light})=0.296$.
 Other semantic similarities are close to zero.
 However, in the normalized PCA-transformed embeddings, although no axis has a component-wise product as large as in the normalized ICA-transformed embeddings, the sum of the component-wise products is still equal to the cosine similarity.
 Therefore, the component-wise products are not close to zero compared to ICA, resulting in a dense vector.